CIS565-Fall-2022/Project3-CUDA-Path-Tracer/README.md

 ## Introduction

 In this project, I implemented a CUDA path tracer for the GPU.
-Previously in Advanced Rendering, I implemented a Monte-Carlo Path Tracer on the CPU.
+Previously in Advanced Rendering, I implemented a Monte Carlo Path Tracer for the CPU.
+In this project, the path tracer is

+## Core Features
+1. Shading kernel with BSDF Evaluation for Diffuse and Specular
+2. Path continuation/termination using Stream Compaction
+3. Contiguous arrangement of materials based on materialId
+4. First bounce caching

+## Additional Features
+### Refractive Material
+### Depth of Field
+### Stochastic Sampled Anti-Aliasing

 ## Bloopers! :)